neondatabase/website/content/docs/guides/grafbase.md

 ## Add code to your resolvers

-1. In the `respolvers/product/add-product-visit` resolver, add the following code, which will insert a new record in the `product_visits` table with the `productId` each time the resolver is queried.
+1. In the `respolvers/product/add-product-visit` resolver, add the following code, which inserts a new record in the `product_visits` table with a `productId` each time the resolver is queried.

     ```graphql
     // grafbase/resolvers/add-product-visit.js
+    import dotenv from 'dotenv';
+    dotenv.config();
     import { Client } from '@neondatabase/serverless'

     export default async function Resolver(_, { productId }) {